-Threadless was created in 2000 as a way for all the creative minds in the world to make great art.
-It’s great for graphic designers who are interested in creating designs — and earn passive income in the process.
+Threadless was created in 2000 as “a way for all the creative minds in the world to make great art.”
+It’s great for graphic designers who are interested in creating designs and earn passive income in the process.

 For sites like Redbubble, you can simply upload your designs and start earning money.
 However, Threadless has a scoring system where users score designs from 1 to 5 and give comments.
 Only the best of the best are printed and sold every week.
 If any submission gets too low a score (usually below 1), it will be removed by Threadless, so you really need to submit your best work.
-Competition is quite tough, with hundreds of quality designs being submitted every day.
+Competition is certainly tough, with hundreds of quality designs being submitted every day.

 As such, make sure that the designs you submit are of exceptional quality to increase your chances of getting selected for print.
 If you want to learn some helpful tips and tricks to getting a good score, be sure to check out the forums there.
 In addition, Threadless has a challenge called ‘Design Critiques’, where you can get feedback for your submission from other designers and artists.